 Being purchased under a rent/buy scheme?

-The being purchased under a rent/buy scheme alternative
+Being purchased under a rent/buy scheme covers the

 Is vendor finance new, or is